stevennx/HackTheNorth-Frontend-Challenge-2020/README.md

 ### Extra
 1. **Phone Call Functionality** - I did not implement restricting/allowing phone calls, but my approach would be to spawn Swal notifications and even extending it to use Twillio's API to make real phone calls.

-2. **Logout** - Since we don't have a logout button, the only way is to go to Devtools -> Applications Tab -> Local Storage -> Delete!
+2. **Logout** - Since we don't have a logout button, we have to clear session storage and refresh.
+Go to Chrome Devtools -> Applications Tab -> Local Storage -> Delete!

-3. **Enable WebGL** - Please enable WebGL for better Ripple Animations https://superuser.com/questions/836832/how-can-i-enable-webgl-in-my-browser.